 Thread-based design of generated code

-The concurrency of concurrent USMs is based on multi- thread, in which there are permanent and spontaneous threads.
+The concurrency of concurrent USMs is based on multiple threads, in which there are permanent and spontaneous threads.
 While permanent threads (PTs) are created once and live as long as the state machine is alive, spontaneous threads (STs) are spawned and active for a while.
 Each PT is initialized at the state machine initialization.
 The design of threads is based on the thread pool pattern, which initializes all threads at once, and the paradigm "wait-execute-wait".
 In the latter, a thread waits for a signal to execute its associated method and goes back to the wait point if it receives a stop signal or its associated method completes.
 Each PT is associated with one of the following actions:

-doActivity of each state if has any.
+doActivity of each state if the latter has any.

-Sleep function associated with a TimeEvent which counts ticks and emits a TimeEvent once completes.
+Sleep function associated with a TimeEvent which counts ticks and emits a TimeEvent once it completes.

 Change detect function associated with a ChangeEvent which observes a variable or a boolean expression and pushes an event to the queue if a change occurs.